lmwnshn/deprecated-hugo/content/blog/2020-12-05-thanksgiving.md

 ---

-I am a little sad at how one-sided some friendships are going, that I've been trying to maintain.
-But, well, if I'm honest, too many of my friendships start and restart with me worrying about someone.
-So if they have moved on, then they have moved on, and my purpose is done.
-In some ways, this is the outcome I hope for -- always encouraging people to branch out, build a stronger support network.

-Though, hypocritically, my network remains a single vertex.
-After two decades, though, I'm more than used to it by now.
-The serenity prayer -- I am thankful for this.

----

 When I was 13, I was told that if I survived Singapore, I would survive anywhere.
 America, in contrast, is written off as an easygoing place.